PeterLombaers/ris_rs/benchmark_results.md

 ### Using Rayon for parellilism
 This was amazingly easy and there is a nice speedup.
 Only in the case of an individual reference did it get much slower.
 But that's to be expected because of the overhead of making a threadpool.

+### Inlining functions
+When calling from Rust, inlining functions seems to make a difference.
+Especially inlining `RisParser.parse_reference` makes the real difference.
+However, when calling from Python, inlining actually slowed things down.
+Maybe the combination of inlining + PyO3 is not good?